Our immune repertoire

 Those who ignored high-level theory and were bogged down in the data and policy debate tried to ascribe these patterns to policies that could not have achieved them.
 Those who had a robust high-level theory realised that there were probably different compositions of local immunity due to the recent patterns of viral circulation.
-For example, Australia had a very widespread 2019 flu season, which likely had a range of circulating viruses, that probably stimulated some temporary cross-immunity.
+For example, Australia had a very widespread 2019 flu season, which was likely caused by a range of circulating viruses stimulated some temporary cross-immunity to the famous coronavirus.

 When high-level theory was applied, it was quickly silenced.

 Two California doctors released a youtube video early on in the first lockdowns explaining the risk of immune suppression from the change in behaviour, and hence susceptibility to future viruses.

 They were immediately banned from youtube.
 But like most technically-trained people who had robust high-level theories to guide them, they were far more right than wrong.